 A little bit of a late start for me on Sunday morning, had a brunch outing with some friends (hazelnut French toast and Intelligentsia Coffee cannot be refused) and so the bread had to wait.
 If you do the math, this means my dough was resting for a full 20 hours!
 That’s a long proof.

 Place your baking stone in your oven at the middle position and turn it on to 510°F for a 1 hour pre-heat.

 After one hour, take one of your loaves out of the fridge and cut a piece of parchment paper to place on top of the basket containing the dough.
 Take your peel and then put it on top of those two and quickly invert it so the dough is now resting on the parchment paper and the peel.

 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.
 For the larger batard I did a single slash down the middle starting from the very top to the very bottom.
 For the boule I did my typical “X” score centered right on top.

-Place the dough into the combo cooker and turn the heat down to 450ºF, cook for 25 minutes.
-After this time, open the oven and cook for an additional 35 minutes at 440ºF.
+Place the dough into the combo cooker and turn the heat down to 450°F, cook for 25 minutes.
+After this time, uncover the Dutch oven (place the top in the oven next to the base with baking dough in it) and bake for an additional 35 minutes at 440°F.

 Repeat for the second loaf.